grimmigerFuchs/ParticlePy/README.md

 # Usage

 This is a short example of how to use this library.
-Others can be found in the [`examples`](https://github.com/grimmigerFuchs/ParticlePy/tree/master/examples) folder.
+Examples can be found in the [`examples`](https://github.com/grimmigerFuchs/ParticlePy/tree/master/examples) folder.

 ```python
 #!/usr/bin/env python3